Application, Credit and Judicial Frequently Asked Questions

 The easiest general university requirements to fulfill abroad are the school distribution and non-western requirements.
 We recommend you consider taking your writing intensive and quantitative reasoning classes here on campus.
 Most students take one or two elective courses while overseas.

 It is possible to get credit toward the Physical Education requirement while abroad but you must be an active participant in a P.E. class.
-Please contact Sheryl Sousa in the Physical Education Department with questions.
+Please contact Jeff Ward, Interim Director of Athletics in the Physical Education Department with questions.

 There are many opportunities to work, teach, intern, or volunteer overseas.
 The Hiatt Career Center has resources available to help you research such options.
 Brandeis does not grant credit for any work that does not appear on an official transcript from an accredited institution.